jeremyckahn/shifty/README.md

   from:       {  },            // Object.
 Contains the properties to tween.
 Must all be `Number`s.
 Note: This object's properties are modified by the tween.
   to:         {  },            // Object.
 The "destination" `Number`s that the properties in `from` will tween to.
   duration:   1000,            // Number.
 How long the tween lasts for, in milliseconds.
-  easing:     'linear',        // String.
-Easing equation to use.
+  easing:     'linear',        // String or Object.
+Easing equation(s) to use.
 You can specify any easing method that was attached to `Tweenable.prototype.formula`.
   start:      function () {},  // Function.
 Runs as soon as the tween begins.
 Handy when used with the `queue` extension.
   step:       function () {},  // Function.
 Runs each "frame" that the tween is updated.
   callback:   function () {}   // Function.
 Runs when the tween completes.